envhyf/hfs/README.md

 3. execute model
 4. post-process, interpret and visualize the output

-Repository contains dedicated scripts for each model und processing phases.
+Repository contains dedicated scripts for each model and processing phases.
 Used scripting language is Python, tested with the version 2.7.6.
 Any following manuals a guidelines assumes that, the a Python environment is correctly set up.